 During the course of her studies, Christina wrote her master’s thesis on Recycling Behaviour, with the goal of explaining the disparities in household recycling rates between different boroughs in London.
 She is very interested in the concept of a circular economy, and firmly believes in the crucial role that profitable business models with a circular design can play in the transition towards a more sustainable and efficient society.

-Christina speaks Finnish and Swedish fluently and is conversational in Norwegian and Danish.
+Christina speaks Finnish and Swedish fluently and is conversational in Norwegian, Danish, and French.
 She also plays Handball for the London GD team, having represented Finland internationally in the past.

 Harvard Business Review, 2018.
 Why CEOs should share their long-term plans with investors.